 My record obsession started in late 1966 when I was 12 years old.
 I was somewhat aware of the Beatles, Stones, etc. but didn’t really tune in until I first heard garage psychedelic fuzz guitars and started reading about the San Francisco scene, which instantly changed my life.
 I dove right in, spending every penny on records, at first mostly 45s, then a few LPs, then a lot of both.
 The songs that ‘launched’ me were “Pushing To Hard”, “Talk Talk”, “Psychotic Reaction”… all those great hit singles.
 It was a good time for buying records, as many of the major label LPs (especially the obscure ones) would pop up in the cut out bins at K-Mart near my house for prices under a dollar.
 Between that and going to the head shops and used record stores I got amazing things early on.
 Velvet Underground, Silver Apples, Morgen, Ultimate Spinach… anything that looked like it might sound like tripping, I grabbed, carefully reading the liner notes, looking for long tracks with freaky titles… and of course the cover designs in those days sucked me in.
 By the late ’60s record hunting was a bonanza that went on for years.
 One Louisville head shop/record store used to price all the used LPs funny amounts like 57 cents, $1.22, $2.07… and that’s where I got my first copy of Easter Everywhere for 29 cents.
 I made no distinction between major label and private pressings, just tried anything cheap that looked weird.
 I got interested in rare LPs in the mid ’70s in St. Louis as I became more aware of import LPs, that bands I liked a US release by had other LPs that didn’t come out here… and I saw some LPs pulling more $$$ than others.
 It wasn’t until I hit NYC in 1978 and saw collector shops that I realized a lot of the stuff I had was worth considerable money… Moving Sidewalks, Chocolate Watchband, Elevators, and so on.
 I ran into Jack Streitman at a record fair and he showed me a long want list of mysterious private pressings, that was when I realized these other LPs I had like Kristyl or Kenneth Higney were of interest to someone besides myself.
 I was in a band at the time, did a day ‘job’ that was more hanging out and partying to loud music than work at Village Oldies, and soon I realized I could hit the thrift shops, used record stores, flea markets a few times a month and find plenty of vinyl to pay my bills… so I quit the job and started dealing records then.
 There was little knowledge of private pressings, only a few things like the C.A.
 Quintet, Rising Storm, Plastic Cloud were expensive, most shops put all the privates in the cheapest section, so it was a classic kid in a candy store vibe.
 I started putting ads in Goldmine and connected with other people around the world, had them send me boxes of obscure stuff from their area for trade credit.
 Then I started my catalogs and the big search for unknown monsters.

-What are some of the early examples of records, that you found, while browsing through stacks and stacks of records?
+What are some of the examples of records that you found while browsing through stacks of records?
 I know one of your favourite is Kenneth Higney’s album called Attic Demonstration.
-I was lucky enough to interview Kenneth.
+I was lucky enough to interview Kenneth Higney.

 Kenneth Higney’s LP was a watershed moment for me… before that I was more focussed on hard rock bands, psychedelic music, garage punk and the likes, whether major label or private press.
 The force of honest expression mixed with the sound of that LP blew my mind as well as made me keenly aware of the concept of someone putting their own record out.
 I felt like I was inside the artist’s head when I played it.
 Ken had sent three copies in late 1977 to a house I was living at with other musicians in New Jersey and soon after I moved into NYC and started looking for more homemade records.
 I got offered substantial $$$ for my Higney and that motivated me to track down the other copies a few years later.
 That led me to Fraction as a side benefit, since one of those three copies of Attic Demonstration was kept by a friend who had managed a later country rock band that a Fraction member played in.
 It was the only other private pressing he had, needless to say it blew my mind and I tracked four sealed copies of Fraction down later from a band member.
 That was the start of my tracking artists down, soon I had found Gandalf The Grey, Higney, Peter Grudzien, Bobb Trimble, New Dawn, etc. Private pressings that I had early include Kristyl, Oxfords, Wizard, Gandalf The Grey, Marcus, Trimble when they were only a few years old.
 One of my big early trades in the early ’80s was my spare Circuit Rider for a gatefold Damon.
 I had copies of LPs the Detroit dudes turned up as well, Mystic Siva, Boa… back then I even took trade copies sealed of Siva, Boa, Marcus etc. to the UK for trade bait but nobody would bite even though I was only asking $200 in trade credit for ’em.
 The UK private pressings were mostly undiscovered then so it didn’t matter, I bought everything cool looking that was cheap.
 The top score of course was Dark for 10 pounds, in a collector shop with rare LPs on the walls it was the usual for back then… all the best stuff was in the cheapo bins.

-You once told me, that you interviewed some artists.
+You once told me you interviewed some artists.

 Would you like to send a message to our readers?